jstemerdink/EPi.Libraries.DeviceDetection/README.md

 [![Stories in Backlog](https://badge.waffle.io/jstemerdink/EPi.Libraries.DeviceDetection.svg?label=enhancement&title=Backlog)](http://waffle.io/jstemerdink/EPi.Libraries.DeviceDetection)

 ## About
 Get some basic info about the device that's browsing your website.
-Use Wurfl or 51degrees to get the information.
+Use wurfl or 51degrees to get the information.
 Or create use your own by creating a provider for it by implementing ```IDeviceDetectionService```.
 It will be picked up automatically.

 ## Parts